Junos OS Support for IPv4, IPv6, and MPLS Routing Protocols

-Junos OS implements full IP routing functionality, providing support for IP version 4 (IPv4).
+Junos OS implements full IP routing functionality, providing support for IP version 4 and IP version 6 (IPv4 and IPv6, respectively).
 The routing protocols are fully interoperable with existing IP routing protocols, and they have been developed to provide the scale and control necessary for the Internet core.

-Junos OS provides the following routing and Multiprotocol Label Switching (MPLS) applications protocols:
+Junos OS also provides the following routing and Multiprotocol Label Switching (MPLS) applications protocols:

 Unicast routing protocols: